ZhangGe6/onnx-modifier/readme.md

 The following are some notes for this feature:

-1. :warning: Currently, adding nodes with initializer (such as weight parameters) is not supported (such as `Conv`, `BatchNormalization`).
-Adding nodes without initializer are tested and work as expected in my tested case (such as `Flatten`, `ArgMax`, `Concat`).

-2. Click the selector and type the first letter for the new node type (`f` for `Flatten` node for example), we can be quickly navigated to the node type.

-3. By clicking the `?` in the `NODE PROPERTIES -> type` element, or the `+` in each `Attribute` element, we can get some reference to help us fill the node information.
+1. By clicking the `?` in the `NODE PROPERTIES -> type` element, or the `+` in each `Attribute` element, we can get some reference to help us fill the node information.

-4. It is suggested to fill all of the `Attribute`, without leaving them as `undefined`.
+2. It is suggested to fill all of the `Attribute`, without leaving them as `undefined`.
 The default value may not be supported well in the current version.

-5. For the `Attribute` with type `list`, items are split with '`,`' (comma)
+3. For the `Attribute` with type `list`, items are split with '`,`' (comma).
+Note that `[]` is not needed.

-6. For the `Inputs/Outputs` with type `list`, it is forced to be at most 8 elements in the current version.
+4. For the `Inputs/Outputs` with type `list`, it is forced to be at most 8 elements in the current version.
 If the actual inputs/outputs number is less than 8, we can leave the unused items with the name starting with `list_custom`, and they will be automatically omitted.

-7. This feature is experimentally supported now and may be not very robust.
-So any issues are warmly welcomed if some unexpected results are encountered.

 ## Change batch size
 `onnx-modifier` supports editing batch size now.
 Both `Dynamic batch size` and `Fixed batch size` modes are supported.